-Over the past three decades, the amount of ultraviolet (UV) rays reaching Earth has risen.
-While you may already don sunscreen to protect your skin before heading out the door, it’s important to consider how UV rays can affect the things inside your home.
+According to NASA, over the past three decades, the amount of ultraviolet (UV) rays reaching Earth has risen.
+While you may already don sunscreen to protect your skin before heading out the door, UV rays can also damage the things inside your home.
 Using window shades, films, and tints, you can protect your home from damaging rays.

 According to The Health Physics Society, standard window glass typically blocks UV-B and UV-C rays but allows UV-A light to pass through.
 UV-A rays, which can cause our skin to sunburn, can also cause your furniture and flooring to fade.
-You’ve likely spent a good deal of money on hardwood floors and brand-new furniture, but every day, the sun seeps through your windows, increasing their risk for damage.
+You’ve likely spent a lot of money on hardwood floors and brand-new furniture, but the sun streams through your windows daily, increasing their risk of damage.
 You may not notice it now, but after years of sitting by uncovered windows, your furniture and floors will look faded and worn.

-Thankfully, there are a few solutions that ensure your house is protected.
-The steps you take depend on your budget and the amount of time you want to spend redoing your windows.
-Here are some of the best options out there.
+Thankfully, a few solutions ensure your house is protected.
+Your steps depend on your budget and the time you want to spend redoing your windows.

 Use window shades

 One of the most cost-effective materials that block UV rays is window shades.
 Whether you prefer the look of woven wood shades, cellular shades, or Roman shades, look for an option that offers high UV protection.
 Some solar shades, for example, can block 99 percent of UV rays while letting in light.

 You can also choose a custom opacity, which will tell you just how much UV light is entering your home.
 The lower the opacity, the more UV rays (and sunlight) will be blocked.
 For example, 1 percent opacity window shades block 99 percent of rays, 3 percent opacity shades block 97 percent of rays, and so on.